 How to reach: Agra is connected well to cities like Delhi, Jaipur, Gwalior, Kanpur, etc which is suitable if you are coming by bus.
 If you wish to travel via trains, Agra is located on the Delhi-Mumbai route and Delhi -Chennai route as well as other cities in India.
 Agra’s Kheria Airport is the nearest airport.

 What to do: You can visit the great Agra Fort, the amazing Jama Masjid and the infamous narrow streets of the Kinari Bazaar, where you can buy authentic sweets made only in Agra.

 If you are a mountain-lover or like to be at peace with nature, Nainital is the destination that you should never miss.
 Nainitalsurrounds the spectacular emerald-green Naini lake, making it the ideal hill resort.

-How to reach: Nearest railway station is the Kathgodam Railway Station located 34 km away.
-The nearest city is Dehradun from where people can come via trains to Kathgodam Railway Station and the take a cab to Nainital.
+How to reach: The Nearest railway station is the Kathgodam Railway Station located 34 km away.
+The nearest city is Dehradun from where people can come via trains to Kathgodam Railway Station and then take a cab to Nainital.

 What to do: With several walking and cycling tracks that would take you up into the thick hills from where you can view the majestic Himalayan mountains, it is the quintessential destination for nature-lovers.

 Located in Punjab, Amritsar would give you a glimpse of the fantastic Sikh culture.
 “Amritsar” stands for a holy pool of nectar and was founded by Guru Ram Das in 1577, who is one the nine holy Sikh Gurus.
 Here sits the magnificent Golden Temple which is locally known as the Harmandir Sahib Gurudwara.